MuhammadSaqib001/MuhammadSaqib001/README.md

 ## 👀 Expertise

-1. Building applications around LLMs [LLM Agents, RAG and all that stuff] using LangChain
+1. Building generative AI Application like chatbots, automation agents and etc [LangChain].
-2. Python based applications
+2. Python based backend i.e., REST API and suff [FLASK, Django and FAST API].
-3. Web Applications using Streamlit ,and Gradio .
+3. Python based Web Applications [Streamlit, and Gradio].

 ## 🌱 Collaboration and Growth

 I'm actively seeking opportunities to collaborate on groundbreaking research projects, especially those involving NLP.
 I believe that collaboration is the key to unlocking novel solutions and driving progress in the field of AI.
 I actively write stuff at Medium .
-Feel to checkout articles on my [Medium Profile]([https://medium.com/@saqibbuzdar](https://medium.com/@msaqib-genai) .
+Feel to checkout articles on my [Medium Profile]([https://medium.com/@saqibbuzdar](https://medium.com/@msaqib-genai).

 ## 💞️ Let's Connect!